Azure/azure-powershell/src/ResourceManager/DataLakeAnalytics/Commands.DataLakeAnalytics/help/New-AzureRmDataLakeAnalyticsAccount.md

 ```

 ### -MaxAnalyticsUnits
 The optional maximum supported analytics units for this account.
-If none is specified, defaults to 30

 ```yaml
 Type: Int32